ytokan/translation_views/README.md

 MODULE INTEGRATION
 -------------
-You can limit the target language filter list to the users registered translation skill if you're using [Local Translation](https://www.drupal.org/project/local_translation)
+You can limit the target language filter list to the users registered translation skill if you're using [Translators](https://www.drupal.org/project/translators)

 MAINTAINERS
 -----------